Cricket-Sri Lanka stunned by Namibia in T20 World Cup opener | Sports-Games

 "I think the surface played really well but the execution was not there when it comes to their bowling," said Shanaka.
 "Once we lost three wickets in the powerplay, we were out of the game ...
 We've got a good team but it's all about the process.

 "When we're chasing 160 we need (the top order) to kick in.
 And the bowlers need to hit the right areas."
-Sri Lanka will have to pick themselves up without the services of left arm fast bowler Dilshan Madushanka, who was ruled out of the tournament with a quadriceps muscle tear in a huge blow.
+Sri Lanka will have to pick themselves up without the services of left-arm fast bowler Dilshan Madushanka, who was ruled out of the tournament with a quadriceps muscle tear.

 He was replaced in the squad by Binura Fernando.
 With a heavy South African flavour in their coaching, Namibia have been the big improvers among the second-tier sides and will back themselves to make another trip to the Super 12s.